sudo-paoo/general-weighted-average-calculator/README.md

 - Calculate Grade Weighted Average (GWA) based on input grades and corresponding weights.
 - Responsive design for various devices.
+- Added a remove button for each sub

 ## Screenshots